FaithClient/FaithBot/README.md

 # FaithBot
 Discord Bot for FaithClient
-Made by - immo, Hebiscuit, devgocri
+Made by - syseditor (immo), Hebiscuit, devgocri

 ## MAKE SURE TO HAVE MOST COMMANDS REPLY
 ## TODO